carlosbarnola/readme-generator/READMEp.md

     ## Questions
     https://github.com/a
-    Please email r for questions.
+    Please email e for questions.